What is Vascular Disease?

 Common vascular conditions that we treat include:

 - Carotid artery disease and strokes, including carotid endarterectomy and stenting

 - Peripheral artery disease (PAD)

 - Claudication or pain in the legs while walking or exercising

 Vascular diseases – including diabetes and peripheral artery disease (PAD) – account for more than half the amputations in the United States.
 With early intervention and expert care, many of these limbs can be saved.

 The Limb Preservation Program at Ohio State’s Comprehensive Wound Center offers highly skilled specialists from multiple fields, along with the latest treatments and technology for limb-threatening conditions.
 If you are at risk for limb loss, Ohio State’s Limb Preservation Program can help.

 Ohio State’s experienced vascular surgeons provide in-depth diagnosis and individualized treatment plans for those who have venous disease, spider veins, varicose veins and vascular birthmarks.
 Whatever your vein condition, we offer the expertise and technology to improve your vascular health.
 All of our procedures are performed by board-certified vascular surgeons.
 Our expertise means that we treat not only the cosmetic surface issues, but also the underlying vein conditions that might be leading to your condition.

 Ohio State is home to the first facility in the region dedicated to vein care.
-Located in a comfortable and convenient office setting at our Outpatient Care Upper Arlington office, Ohio State’s Vein Solutions offers you a wide range of innovative treatment options for varicose veins and other vascular issues, including injection sclerotherapy, radiofrequency vein closure and minimally invasive vein surgery.
+Located in a comfortable and convenient office setting at our Outpatient Care Upper Arlington office, Total Vein Care offers you a wide range of innovative treatment options for varicose veins and other vascular issues, including injection sclerotherapy, radiofrequency vein closure and minimally invasive vein surgery.